 Basis of accounting refers to the point at which revenues or expenditures/expenses are recognized in the accounts and reported in the financial statements.
 It relates to the timing of the measurement made regardless of the measurement focus applied.

 1. Accrual:

-The governmental type activities in the government-wide financial statements are presented on the accrual basis of accounting.
+Fiduciary type activities are presented on the accrual basis of accounting.
 Revenues are recognized when earned and expenses are recognized when incurred.

 2. Modified Accrual: